ngandrass/moodle-quiz_archiver/docs/configuration/initialconfig/automatic.md

 ## Using the Moodle Admin Interface

+!!! info
+    This is the recommended way to configure the Quiz Archiver Moodle plugin for most users.

 1. Navigate to _Site Administration_ > _Plugins_ (1) > _Activity modules_ >
    _Quiz_ > _Quiz Archiver_ (2)
 2. Click the _Automatic configuration_ button (3)